 Let’s see that in action, shall we?
 In this sped-up footage of all three systems, watch the game’s timer.
 If each system has the same clock speed, this time would be counting down identically – However, you can clearly see that this is not the case.
 The standard Super Game Boy is running fast enough for the timer to run out well before the other systems.
 Meanwhile, the Super Game Boy 2 and original Game Boy systems are roughly synchronised.

 Something you can probably notice in this comparison that I haven’t spoken about is the aspect ratio of the display.
-Both the Super Game Boy and Super Game Boy 2 output the Game Boy display at a slightly wider aspect ratio than an original Game Boy system.
+Both editions of the SGB output the Game Boy display at a slightly wider aspect ratio than an original Game Boy system.
 It’s not overly noticeable, but it’s there, plain to see.

 So that’s everything there is to know about the Super Game Boy 2.
 The addition of the Game Link already makes it an excellent improvement over the original, but it’s ability to play games at the same speed as a proper Game Boy system makes this the definitive way to play Game Boy games via your Super Nintendo console.
 Of course, the Gamecube’s Game Boy Player is also out there, but that’s another story, for another time.